seungwoochoe/dictionanki/README.md

 ## Limitations
 - Cannot hide most of past and past participle forms of irregular verbs.
-- Cannot be used with open compound words like *ice cream*.
+- Cannot process open compound words like *ice cream*.
-- Cannot be used with phrases.
+- Cannot be used for retriving phrases and phrasal verbs information.
 - Cannot get second+ definitions of homonym words.
 (Cannot get definition of *bat2*.)
-- Formatting might not be perfect in a few cases.
+- Formatting is not perfect in a few cases.
 <br/>

-## Quick Action example (check *Releases* if you want to use pre-made Quick Action)
+## Quick Action example (check [Releases](https://github.com/SeungwooChoe/English-Anki-flashcard-maker/releases) if you want to use pre-made Quick Action)

 Automator - new Quick Action